cristidraghici/bandsintown/README.md

 The first thing we will do is persist the favorites into localStorage.
 Since localStorage is [pretty generous](https://web.dev/articles/storage-for-the-web#:%7E:text=LocalStorage%20should%20be%20avoided%20because,web%20workers%20or%20service%20workers) with the space, we will store the information about the favorite event there.
 However, we will add a minimal safety net with cleaning the loaded content of events which already happened.

+## Global state management

+We don't have much state that we need to manage, so React's context will do just fine.
+We will use a global state to store the data, but we will spit it into smaller bits.
+Since we are in react, we will split them in hooks which are supposed to be used only when creating the global context.

 ## Final thoughts

 - I have started the implementation with the implicit assumption that CORS will not be a problem.
 Had I known in the beginning, I would have probably picked Next.js for the job, since it should solve the CORS issue out of the box with SSR.
 To continue with the current implementation, I have implemented a proxy in SlimPHP, which should be fairly easy to access.
 It's not the best language/solution for creating a CORS proxy, but it's only supposed to work and advance us in the frontend challenge.
 See the readme in `./proxy` for more info.
 An example `.env` file for the app with the proxy is: